“Plates for the table 3, ready!” “How man minutes for the table 5?” “Hurry up for the table 7!!”

 Once, I worked as a kitchen chef and was really into it.
 I started from zero to having my own small dish in a Michelin star restaurant, and my kitchen experience became one of my life turning points.

-Although learning how to cook needs time and practice, it’s not rocket science, and you can learn quite a lot from zero, just like I did.
+Although learning how to cook needs time and practice, it’s not a rocket science, and you can learn quite a lot from zero, just like I did.
 And it deals not only with making delicious dishes, but also with organizing your way of thinking/doing, thus organizing life.
-In other words, cooking and life organizer are connected (juste like ), and I learned many valuable life skills from cooking experience, about which I would like to talk in this entry.
+In other words, cooking and life organizer are very much connected, and I learned many valuable life skills from cooking experience, about which I would like to share a bit in this entry.

 While this post is about cooking, I will not talk about how to cook specific dish (there are already so many sites available).
-Also, though kitchen job became my life turning point, I will not touch upon many dramas in the kitchen either).
+Also, though kitchen job became my life turning point, I will not touch upon many dramas in the kitchen either.
 It is rather about how cooking well relates to organizing your life.
-With that in mind, I would write about what is cooking, why cooking, how to become a good chef, how to organize cooking, my takjeaway from kictehn experience, and how it relates to life organization.
+With that in mind, I would write about what cooking is, why cooking, how to become a good chef, how to organize cooking, my takeaway from kitchen experience, and how it relates to life organization.

 What is cooking